tramlinehq/store-quirks/README.md

 ### How long can you shepherd a phased release?

-Build is removed after 30 days.
+Upto 30 days, after which the build is removed.

-### How long are non-production builds retained for (in TestFlight)?
+### How long are non-production builds retained for in TestFlight?

 They expire after 90 days.

-### What happens to the phased release when it is paused and the 30-day time has passed?
+### What happens to the phased release when it is paused and the 30 day time limit has passed?

 Currently uncertain.

-### Until what state can you remove from review/cancel the release?
+### Until what state can you remove a release from review, or cancel it?

-One can remove it from review even after the build is `In Review`.
-After approvals and before a Developer Release, you can cancel the release.
+You can remove a release from review even after the build is `In Review`.
+You can cancel a release after approvals and before a Developer Release.

 ![remove from review](img/remove_from_review.png)
 ![cancel before release](img/cancel_before_release.png)

 ### Can I update a build on a running phased rollout?

-You can’t do this.
-There is no UI for it on the App Store Connect dashboard.
+You can’t do this because here is no UI for it on the App Store Connect dashboard.

 If you try to do this using the API, you get the following error: